MMRIZE/MMM-OpenAI/README.md

   ```
   /chatai Summarize me "Star Wars Episode IV"
   ```
+  > By default, until new dialog session, AI will remember the conversation with you, but the previous dialog will consume your tokens also on each time and too long conversation session without `reset` may cause error.
+(Max token 4096)

 > You can adjust the configuration to change the command `txtai`, `chatai` and `imgai` to whatever commands you like.